AlejandroAb/CASCABEL/README.md

 **Run CASCABEL**

-All the parameters and behavior of the workflow is specified through the [configuration file](../../wiki#23-the-configuration-file-configyaml), therefore the easiest way to have the pipeline running is to filling up some required parameters on such file:
+All the parameters and behavior of the workflow is specified through the [configuration file](../../wiki#23-the-configuration-file-configyaml), therefore the easiest way to have the pipeline running is to filling up some required parameters on such file.

 <pre><code class="yaml">
 #------------------------------------------------------------------------------#